 How to Make Money Off a Travel Blog Recap

-- Be honest and don’t promote crap (if it appears to be the way, you’re following the wrong people).
+- Be honest and don’t promote bad products (if it appears to be the way forward, you’re following the wrong people).

 - Use a smart budget to promote your work.